aurasphere/aurasphere/README.md

 ### Hi there! 👋 I'm Donato, and this is your daily fortune:

-> 🥠 No snowflake feels responsible in an avalanche.
+> 🥠 You will be hungry again in one hour.

-Last update: Tue Dec  8 23:25:20 2020
+Last update: Tue Dec  8 23:26:34 2020